Dingli Radar: History

 The first radar station in the Maltese Islands, the Dingli Radar, was established at Dingli Cliffs on March 27, 1939.
 Its function was to find nearby airplanes.
 The British also constructed and made use of an underground complex during World War II.
-The system established a triangulation network that connected Dingli Cliffs to Tas-Silg and Wardija, and it sent the data it had collected there for additional analysis to the Lascaris War Rooms in Valletta.
+The system established a triangulation network that connected Dingli Cliffs to Tas-Silġ and Wardija, and it sent the data it had collected there for additional analysis to the Lascaris War Rooms in Valletta.
 The plotters used the intelligence to mark the locations of enemy aircraft on a map so that RAF fighters could intercept them.
 The British also installed a radio telegraphy cabin among other things.
-When the Maltese took over control of the air traffic systems from the British forces in 1979, the development of today's radar installation began in the 1980s.
-Malta Air Traffic Services Ltd.'s Technical Station now handles all of the Radar's technical requirements.
+After the Maltese took over control of the air traffic systems from the British forces in 1979, the development of today's radar installation began in 1984, and the new Dingli Radar station was in use by 1986.
+The Technical Station, run by Malta Air Traffic Services Limited, now handles all of the Radar's technical requirements.
 It manages all air traffic from Tunisia to Crete that passes through Malta's Flight Information Area.